0xWhankFrite/AutoTime1.0/README.md

 --*MAY HAVE BUGS UNTIL THIS LINE IS REMOVED*--

 Automated TIME token dividend claimer and portfolio manager for PulseChain with advanced trading features.
+Absolutely no added fees/lockups etc, your tokens remain in your control only.
+This is not a liquidity pool, it is automated trading in response to external trades on decentralized exchange pairs.
+May expierence volatility.
+You alone are responsible for every aspect of interacting with decentralized technologies.

 ## Features ✨